starlinglab/integrity-v2/docs/quickstart.md

 ...
 /ipfs-camp-demo/proofmode-0x5b2c9a2821cea15a-2024-07-02-11-07-09gmt-05:00.zip/img_20240702_110659.jpg
 ```
 The path shows you which project, and type of content you have.

+## Exploring Expanded Capabilities with the Server

+### Proofmode Files
+When a proofmode 'bundle' (zip file) is uploaded to the Starling Integrity V2 Backend, the image is extracted from the bundle, and the other items, such as the .crt and .pubkey
-## Exploring attributes of proofmode bundle
+Exploring attributes of proofmode bundle

  1. Get the CID of a file you know is a proofmode image
 ```
 ./starling attr search index file_name img_20240702_110659.jpg
 ```
  2. Next, view the atttributes of a given piece of content
 ```
 starling attr search attr <CID>
 ```
  3. explore the values of specific attributes
 ```
 starling attr get --attr <attribute> <CID>
 ```

  4. OR explore all the values of all the attributes
 ```
 starling attr get --all <CID>
 ```